zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 158] (#msdiv158) {#msdiv158 .ref .msdiv} (14 - 9)

 [APZ 158.1] (#apz158 .1) {#apz158 .1 .ref .apz} "Touches Sometime
-Tactus” is the twenty rods touch.
+Tactus" is the twenty rods touch.
 Pag-touch touch
 It will be draped.
 From eye disease (here (4-4) 4 (ii) should be used) Dahle drink masks from the touch of the air, which prolongs the sunny air The contactness shall be the madena.
 Mourning wherever the monk is